Weitspringer/pvprog/myct/README.md

     $ myct run <container-path> [options] <executable> [args...]

 The run command can be executed with options.
 If "--namespace" is not specified, there will be a new namespace created with the container.
-If you specify a namespace you have to know the PID of the process already running in the isolated container.
+If you specify a namespace you have to know the PID of the process already running in another isolated container.
 The possible options are:

     --namespace <kind>=<pid>